Have you heard of the fight or flight response?

-So what is the fight or flight response?
+What is the fight or flight response?

-Hypnosis can be effectively used to manage the flight or flight response, turning it off, enabling a more relaxed life.
-Managing the fight or flight response is often the answer to many fears/phobias, anxiety, stress, sleep disorders and pain during birth, amongst others.
-Understanding the fight or flight response is the first step, starting to take control of it using hypnosis is a great second step.
+The combination of our lives today and the primal brain leaves some people in a permanent state of fight or flight.
+This is hugely unpleasant, especially if the reasons for it are not understood or recognised.
+Hypnosis effectively helps manage the response, turning it off, enabling a more relaxed life.
+Managing the fight or flight response is the answer to many fears/phobias, anxiety, stress, sleep disorders and pain during birth, amongst others.
+Understanding it is the first step, starting to take control of it using hypnosis is a great second step.